 - (2) intentionally accesses a computer without authorization or exceeds authorized access, and thereby obtains [...]
-(C) information from any protected computer - (4) knowingly and with intent to defraud, accesses a protected computer without authorization, or exceeds authorized access, and by means of such conduct furthers the intended fraud and obtains anything of value [not counting use of the computer, if that use is not worth more than \$5000] - (5) (A) knowingly causes the transmission of a program, information, code, or command, and as a result of such conduct, intentionally causes damage without authorization, to a protected computer; - (B) intentionally accesses a protected computer without authorization, and as a result of such conduct, recklessly causes damage; or - (C) intentionally accesses a protected computer without authorization, and as a result of such conduct, causes damage and loss the term "exceeds authorized access" means to access a computer with authorization and to use such access to obtain or alter information in the computer that the accesser is not entitled so to obtain or alter;
+(C) information from any protected computer - (4) knowingly and with intent to defraud, accesses a protected computer without authorization, or exceeds authorized access, and by means of such conduct furthers the intended fraud and obtains anything of value [not counting use of the computer, if that use is not worth more than \$5000] - (5) (A) knowingly causes the transmission of a program, information, code, or command, and as a result of such conduct, intentionally causes damage without authorization, to a protected computer; - (B) intentionally accesses a protected computer without authorization, and as a result of such conduct, recklessly causes damage; or - (C) intentionally accesses a protected computer without authorization, and as a result of such conduct, causes damage and loss shall be punished as provided[.]